 Session 8: Case Studies and Exam Preparation

-On completion of the City Colleges Personal Insolvency Course, participants will be able to:
+On completion of the City Colleges’ Certificate in Personal Insolvency Practice, participants will be able to:

 - Demonstrate a comprehensive understanding of the Personal Insolvency Act 2012 and the role it will play in the development of insolvency practice in Ireland.